gbenroscience/gotermchat/README.md

 Now do <br> ``./termclient -username=Angel.Seraphim -h=127.0.0.1 -p=8080 -phone=0906678888 reg``.<br> (Use your phone number!)

-The `reg` is for a first time user.
+`reg` is for a first time user.
 It ensures that the server sees you as a new user and so, registers you.
-The `127.0.0.1` is the ip address of the server.
+`127.0.0.1` is the ip address of the server.
-The `8080` is the port on which the server runs.
+`8080` is the port on which the server runs.

 Subsequently, you can chat without login.
 Enjoy!